When it comes to smartphones, size matters.

 The 1520 is certainly big.
 In fact, it's a big list of big firsts for Nokia, and for Windows Phone.

-It's the first Windows Phone 8.1 device.
 It’s the first full HD WinPhone.
 It’s the first WinPhone phablet, its 6in screen dwarfing even the burliest flagship Androids.

 There's more.
 It’s the first WinPhone to sport the excellent quad-core Snapdragon 800 processor, which puts it head and shoulders above its peers in the number-crunching stakes.
 It also happens to pack one of those excellent PureView cameras.